Yusnelkis/Portafolio/README.md

 The three-block structure (Strengths – Mixed Performance – Needs Attention) enables quick scanning to identify what drives satisfaction and what threatens retention.

 Goal: create a modular, scalable, and easy-to-interpret visual model for executive reports and customer experience analysis.

+Note: The design was crafted with the support of generative AI tools to explore visual options and accelerate the creative process.

 ![What customer love ?](https://github.com/Yusnelkis/Portafolio/blob/main/WHAT%20CUSTOMER%20LOVE/Customer%20project.png)